1. What is Kids' Chance of Maryland, Inc.?

-It is a nonprofit corporation developed by the concerned volunteers in Maryland's legal community, in association with insurers, employers, and the labor, medical and workers’ compensation community.
-The purpose of Kids' Chance is to provide financial scholarships for children of catastrophically or fatally injured workers to complete their high school, college, technical school, or post-graduate education.
-Kids’ Chance of Maryland, Inc. is a tax-exempt, charitable organization.
+It is a 501(c)(3) nonprofit corporation developed by a diverse group of concerned volunteers associated with Maryland's workers' compensation community, including representatives of labor, employers, insurers, medical and vocational rehabilitation providers and claimant and defense attorneys.
+The purpose of Kids' Chance is to provide financial scholarships for children of catastrophically or fatally injured workers to complete their high school, college or technical school.

-The Kids' Chance of Maryland scholarship is intended to assist in obtaining a high school, vocational, college, or post-graduate education for financially needy, qualified, worthy, and deserving students.
-Students may not be older than 25 years of age.
-Students must have had a parent or guardian who has suffered a catastrophic or fatal accidental injury or occupational disease while working for a Maryland employer.
+The Kids' Chance of Maryland scholarship is intended to assist in obtaining a high school, vocational, or college undergraduate education for financially needy, qualified, worthy, and deserving students.
+The student cannot be older than 25 years of age.
+The student's parent or guardian must have suffered a catastrophic or fatal accidental injury or occupational disease while working for a Maryland employer.

 Scholarship awards vary and depend largely on the needs and educational expenses of the student.
 Scholarships cover tuition and books, but may also include housing and meals.